Chocolate Chip Cookies by Jacques Torres

 - Transfer parchment sheet with cookies carefully to a wire rack for 10 minutes, then place cookies onto another rack to cool a bit more.
 Repeat with remaining dough, or refrigerate to bake another day.
 According to the recipe and reviews...this is what makes the difference in these chocolate chip cookies!

-Parchment paper can be found at most grocery stores in the aisle with Saran Wrap and foil.
-I found some at Costco.
+- Parchment paper can be found at most grocery stores in the aisle with Saran Wrap and foil.
+I found a great deal on a 2-pack at Costco.

-Use a good ice cream scoop.
-We first bought one at Walmart and it didn't release the dough at all.
+- Use a good ice cream scoop.
+We first bought a very inexpensive one at Walmart and it didn't release the dough at all.